Duduk

-The duduk (/duːˈduːk/ doo-DOOK; դուդուկ [duˈduk]) or tsiranapogh (ծիրանափող, meaning “apricot-made wind instrument”), is an ancient Armenian double reed woodwind instrument made of apricot wood.
-It is indigenous to Armenia.
-Variations of the Armenian duduk appear throughout the Caucasus and the Middle East, including Azerbaijan, Georgia, Russia, Turkey, and Iran.
+The duduk (/duːˈduːk/ doo-DOOK; դուդուկ [duˈduk]) or tsiranapogh (ծիրանափող, meaning "apricot-made wind instrument"), is a double reed woodwind instrument made of apricot wood originating from Armenia.
+Variations of the Armenian duduk appear throughout the Caucasus, the Balkans, and the Middle East, including Bulgaria, Azerbaijan, Georgia, Turkey, and Iran.
 Duduk, Balaban, and Mey are almost identical, except for historical and geographical differences.

 It is commonly played in pairs: while the first player plays the melody, the second plays a steady drone called dum, and the sound of the two instruments together creates a richer, more haunting sound.
 The unflattened reed and cylindrical body produce a sound closer to the English horn than the oboe or bassoon.
 Unlike other double reed instruments like the oboe or shawm, the duduk has a very large reed proportional to its size.

 UNESCO proclaimed the Armenian duduk and its music as a Masterpiece of the Intangible Heritage of Humanity in 2005 and inscribed it in 2008.
 Duduk music has been used in a number of films, most notably in The Russia House and Gladiator.